felicity-borg/Microsoft-TDSP/README.md

 ## Standardized project structure
 Having all projects share a directory structure and use templates for project documents makes it easy for the team members to find information about their projects.
 All code and documents are stored in a version control system (VCS) like Git, to enable team collaboration.
 Tracking tasks and features in an agile project tracking system like Jira, Rally, and Azure DevOps allows closer tracking of the code for individual features.
 Such tracking also enables teams to obtain better cost estimates.
 TDSP recommends creating a separate repository for each project on the VCS for versioning, information security, and collaboration.
 The standardized structure for all projects helps build institutional knowledge across the organization.

-Microsoft templates are provided in this GitHib repo to help provide folder structure and required documents in standard locations.
+Microsoft templates are provided in this GitHub repo to help provide folder structure and required documents in standard locations.
 This folder structure organizes the files that contain code for data exploration and feature extraction, and that record model iterations.
 These templates make it easier for team members to understand work done by others and to add new members to teams.
 It is easy to view and update document templates in markdown format.
 Use templates to provide checklists with key questions for each project to insure that the problem is well defined and that deliverables meet the quality expected.
 Examples include:

 * a project charter to document the business problem and scope of the project
 * data reports to document the structure and statistics of the raw data